firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-01.md

-# Technical Setup: Accounts and Gitpod
+# Technical Setup Part 1: Accounts and Gitpod

 ## Get a GitHub account